Compliance with legislation

 - We organise and operate car pools for our staff.

-- We group our customer deliveries to save on trips and thus petrol use.
+- We group our customer deliveries to save on trips and thus fuel use.

 Wastage and recycling

-- In the first instance we reduce the amount of packaging/wastage, we then re-use materials wherever possible be it cardboard boxes, plant pots or bubble wrap.
-If we cannot re-use it, we recycle it; we currently recycle paper, card, glass, printer cartridges and food waste from the restaurant.
+- We currently recycle paper, card, glass, printer cartridges and food waste from the restaurant.
 All our used vegetable oil is recycled into biodiesel and industrial hand soap.
 Only as a last resort does it go in the bin.

 - Our carrier bags are biodegradable and our paper bags are made of recycled material.

-- Our enormous, underground 80,000 L water tank collects rain and run-off water which we then filter and re-use to irrigate our plants as well as flush the toilets.
+- We are water wise and energy efficient.
+Our enormous underground 80,000 litre water tank collects rain and run-off water, we then filter and re-use this to irrigate our plants as well as flush the toilets.

 - We use low-energy light bulbs and have movement-sensitive lighting in the staff areas and customer toilets.